 a. by January 15: the student should form an examining committee in consultation with their mentor and fill out the Selection of Examining Committee Members form.
 The examining committee will be composed of three faculty members not including the student's primary mentor.
 These may or may not be the same faculty selected to serve on the student's dissertation committee.
 One written preliminary examination committee member may be from outside the Department of Biology.
+A student may petition to the b. by February 1: The members of the examining committee will each prepare a reading list appropriate to the broad topic areas of the student's research area.
+Reading lists may be focused on coursework, seminal texts or primary literature, but should provide the necessary level of breadth and depth to prepare the student for the written exam.
+Reading lists will be sent to the student by the individual faculty members by February 1.

-A student may petition to the GAC to have an additional external faculty member on the committee.
+GAC to have an additional external faculty member on the committee.
 This petition should be submitted two weeks before the exam committee selection form is due.